-PRE 310 Capstone Seminar (OCH): The pre-capstone course is designed to prepare the students for the pre-production planning and processes for public relation projects and campaigns.
-The students will follow certain steps in the production process while identifying and presenting their idea, concept, and methodology.
-The students will have comprehensive knowledge about writing the capstone proposals, reports, presentations, and designing the ideas for the different PR campaigns.
+PRE 310 Capstone Seminar (OCH): The capstone seminar course is designed to prepare students for the strategic planning and execution of public relations campaigns.
+Students will go through the key stages of campaign development, focusing on crafting and presenting their ideas, strategies, and methodologies.
+The course will equip students with comprehensive knowledge on writing capstone proposals, reports, and presentations, as well as designing and implementing effective PR campaigns.

 PRE 405 Capstone-Graduation Project (3CH): Media and Mass Communication students are expected to complete a three-credit hour course on the Graduation Project.
 To be graduated, students must demonstrate that they have developed capability and proficiency in the core knowledge of their specialization and can show capability in learning aptitudes in the four specializations.
 It will be a challenging and thorough adventure however the reward for undertaking a significant experience is enormous and will without a doubt give AUE graduates a capable begin in vocation they may pick.
 Moreover, English dialect and innovation capability should likewise be illustrated.
 The Capstone ts ought to be as field-based contextual analyses.
 The Capstone Graduation Project is intended to give students a helpful working comprehension of the requirements and desires expected to move on from AUE.